mist-devel/mist-binaries/cores/minimig-aga/readme.md

 - aros.rom             - AROS kickstart replacement, place in on the root of your SD card
 - hrtmon.rom           - HRTmon monitor code, place it on the root of your SD card if you intend to use it

+- WheelDriver.adf      - driver for mouse wheel

 RELEASE NOTES
 ====================

+minimig_mist-200614

+- Support a second mouse (for playing The Settlers) and scrolling wheel for the first mouse

 minimig_mist-20200407

 - CPU update (DIVS.W fix, extended address mode fixes)